French has been added to My Courses

 Progression

-Many students of this College have gone on to study French at degree level or combined with a wide range of other subjects.
+Many students go on to study French at degree level either as a languages degree or as a degree combined with a wide range of other subjects.

-A foreign language qualification is also considered to be a most valuable asset by employers in a range of occupations within the fields of engineering, medicine, diplomacy, the sciences and many others.
+An A-level in a foreign language is also considered a very valuable asset by both universities and employers in a wide range of occupations within the fields of engineering, medicine, diplomacy, the sciences and many others.

 Where can this course lead?